Render preview of content with changes (Rmd's and md's are checked)

 1. One that is run during pull requests.
 It is set by:

-url-checker: yes
+url-checker: true

 1. The other URL check runs on a set interval to see if any URLs referenced are no longer valid.
 This one is set by:

-url-check-periodically: yes
+url-check-periodically: true

 If either URL checker is failing on something that isn’t really a URL or doesn’t need to be checked, open the resources/ignore-urls.txt file and add that URL exactly as it is specified in the error print out.
+After committing the changes to resources/ignore-urls.txt on your branch, the url check status check should be successfully passed.

 Preview rendering